 Secure Your Load

 It is always better to err on the side of caution when fastening your cargo into place to ensure that it doesn’t throw off the balance of your vehicle or become a projectile.
 It is also important to check and then re-check once you have moved to ensure that the load has not shifted.
 It is best to secure heavier items to avoid having a high centre of gravity.
 Pack heavier items first and fasten them into place if possible to ensure they don’t move around.
-Weight should be kept low and towards the front of the trailer whenever possible to avoid throwing off the balance of the trailer.
+Weight should be kept low and over the axles of the trailer whenever possible to avoid throwing off the balance of the trailer.

 Take Your Time

 It’s not a race.
 Nothing good will come from being in a hurry, so leave yourself extra time and space.
 Adjust your mirrors outward accordingly and explore the possibility of adding extending mirrors to increase your visibility.
 Learn the characteristics of your setup and become accustomed to your wider turning radius, signal early, and change lanes smoothly.
 Heavy rains or high winds can add danger, so plan your travels to accommodate or avoid weather delays, and adjust speed to respond to road conditions.